Carrie Chapman Catt: Honors

-Catt’s childhood home in Charles City, Iowa, has been restored and is now a museum dedicated to her life and legacy as well as the history of the women’s suffrage movement.
+Catt's childhood home in Charles City, Iowa has been restored, listed on the National Register of Historic Places, and is now a museum dedicated to her life and legacy as well as the history of the women's suffrage movement.
 It is managed by the nonprofit organization, the National Nineteenth Amendment Society.
 In 2020 it was added as a site on the National Women's Suffrage Trail.
 The marker was dedicated in 2021.

-In October 2021, the city of Charlestown, Indiana erected a marker to honor Mary Garrett Hay, which mentions also mentions Catt.
-Also in 2021, Catt was featured in an art exhibit "Imposter Files for the Recovery of the Memory and History of Peruvian Women.".
+On August 26, 2016 (Women's Equality Day), a monument commissioned by Tennessee Suffrage Monument, Inc. and sculpted by Alan LeQuire was unveiled in Centennial Park in Nashville, featuring depictions of Catt, Anne Dallas Dudley, Abby Crawford Milton, Juno Frankie Pierce, and Sue Shelton White.
+Catt is one of three suffragists memorialized with a statue at the Turning Point Suffrage Memorial in Lorton, Virginia, which was dedicated on May 16, 2021.

+Catt is also honored in the following historical markers: